unreality/nCryptAgent/README.md

 ## Known Issues

-* Sometimes the PIN prompt does not obtain focus correctly and will popup in the background.
+* Sometimes the PIN prompt does not obtain focus correctly and will pop up in the background.
 * Sometimes the 'Copy' buttons do not correctly copy to clipboard.